optologic/torizon-optologic/README.md

 We currently support the following Toradex SoMs:
  - `verdin-am62`
  - `verdin-imx8mp`
+ - `verdin-imx8mm` (Requires the [Verdin DSI to LVDS adapter](https://www.toradex.com/accessories/verdin-dsi-to-lvds-adapter) with a compatible carrier board)
  - `colibri-imx8x` (Requires the Iris v2.0 carrier board)

 These may be combined with the following OPTO Logic displays: